tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 {% include prereq.html %}

-[OSM Bright](https://github.com/mapbox/osm-bright) is a sensible starting point for quickly making beautiful maps in TileMill based on an OpenStreetMap database.
+[OSM Bright](https://github.com/mapbox/osm-bright) is a starting point for quickly making street-level maps in TileMill based on an OpenStreetMap database.
 This guide aims get you quickly set up with this template and rendering a exporting a customized version of it in under 30 minutes.

 ## Step 0: Download & install required software

 In order to use OSM Bright on OS X you will need to download & install a number of packages in addition to TileMill (unless you know you have already installed them).

-### The GDAL 'complete' framework

-This is a requirement of PostGIS.
-[Get the package here](http://www.kyngchaos.com/software/frameworks#gdal_complete).
-Open the DMG and run the "GDAL Complete.pkg" installer.
-There is no need to install the included NumPy package.

-### PostgreSQL and PostGIS
+### Postgres.app

-[Get the packages here](http://www.kyngchaos.com/software:postgres).
-Open the DMGs and run the "PostgreSQL.pkg" and "PostGIS.pkg" installers.
-Note - you need the full 'PostgreSQL' package, not the 'Client-only' package.
-You can also ignore the WKTRaster and pgRouting packages.
+[Download it here](http://postgresapp.com/).
+Unzip the download and drag the app into your Applications folder.

-After installation you'll need to override the OS X system 'psql' command with the new version you just installed.
-Run this in the Terminal:
+After installation you'll want to make sure that the command line tools that come with Postgres.app are available.
+Run these two commands in the Terminal:

-    alias psql=/usr/local/pgsql-9.1/bin/psql

-To make this alias persistent across Terminal sessions you should include it in your `.bash_profile` by running this command:

-    echo "alias psql=/usr/local/pgsql-9.1/bin/psql" >> ~/.bash_profile
+    echo 'export PATH="/Applications/Postgres.app/Contents/MacOS/bin:$PATH"' >> ~/.profile
+    source ~/.profile

+You should make sure that the app works correctly by running it.
+When it's running there will be an elephant icon visible on your menu bar.
+You might want to select the option to have this start automatically every time you start your computer.

 ### osm2pgsql

 [Get it here](http://dbsgeo.com/downloads/#osm2pgsql).
 Open the DMG and run the pkg installer.
-There is no need to install the included GEOS and PROJ frameworks.
+Make sure to also install the included GEOS and PROJ frameworks.

 Note: OSM Bright can also be used with Imposm, but this is slightly more complicated to install on Mac OS X. Feel free to use it as an alternative if you already have it or if you are comfortable with installation systems like Homebrew and easy\_install.
 Refer to the import command in the OSM Bright README.

 ## Step 1: Set up a database for your OSM data

 You need to create a database with PostGIS enabled for the OpenStreetMap data.
-First, create a database named 'osm' by running the following command in the Terminal:

-    psql -U postgres -c "create database osm;"

-Then, if you installed __PostGIS 2.0__, enable it on your new database by running the following command:

-    psql -U postgres -d osm -c "CREATE EXTENSION postgis;"

-Otherwise if you have __PostGIS 1.5__, enable it on the database by running these commands instead:

-    psql -U postgres -d osm -f /usr/local/pgsql-9.1/share/contrib/postgis-1.5/postgis.sql psql -U postgres -d osm -f /usr/local/pgsql-9.1/share/contrib/postgis-1.5/spatial_ref_sys.sql

-Also, some postgis versions may lack an important projection file in the `spatial_ref_sys` table.
-So, run the below command as well (but do not worry if you get an error that says "duplicate key value", just ignore that as it means you already have the proper projection):

-    psql -U postgres -d osm -f /usr/local/share/osm2pgsql/900913.sql
+First, make sure Postgres is running and open `psql` by clicking on the Postgres.app menu bar icon and selecting 'psql'.
+This will open a PostgreSQL terminal.
+Run these commands:

+    create database osm;
+    \connect osm
+    create extension postgis;

+If at this point you get an error about a missing JPEG library, open a new tab (**⌘t**) and type this command:

+    sudo ln -s /Applications/Postgres.app/Contents/MacOS/lib/libjpeg.8.dylib /usr/lib/

+Switch back to your other tab and try the `create extension postgis;` command again.

 ## Step 2: Download & import OSM data